dienbk7x/Astra-H/README.md

 - receive climate data from MS-module and show on odometer (keep in memory)
 - Make "arrows test" (just for fun)
 * Astra H USART-GID:
--Display engine temperature and battery voltage on the display.
+- Display engine temperature and battery voltage on the display.
--Display of data transmitted in USART2
+- Display of data transmitted in USART2
--High engine temperature alert
+- High engine temperature alert

 As for libraries, I use lib from stm32duino project with some modification of HardwareCAN library.